blazium-engine/blazium-docs/contributing/workflow/pr_review_guidelines.rst

     reason, that fact should be communicated as early and clearly as possible.
 We want to avoid stringing people along because it feels bad to say "sorry, no".

-As you review pull requests, keep the Godot `Code of Conduct
+As you review pull requests, keep in mind:
-<https://godotengine.org/code-of-conduct>`_ in mind.
-Especially the following:

 * Politeness is expected at all times.
 Be kind and courteous.